Every 10 cent refund donated to a Donation Partner can make a difference to charities and community organisations across Tasmania.

 We’re raising funds for new gymnastics equipment through the Recycle Rewards program.
 Every recycled container adds up and goes directly towards equipment that will support safety, development, and success of our gymnasts.

-Your support would be greatly appreciated, Thank You!
+Your support would be greatly appreciated to help us continue our valuable work, Thank You!

 We are 100% run by volunteers and rely on donations to buy equipment and to run our events.
 Our mission is to provide a fun, safe and inclusive opportunity for people of all abilities and all ages in Tasmania to go surfing. #smilesondials is our aim.